 - Barbie silhouette logo

-Drill a small hole in the centre of the top / bottom sides of the wardrobe and open-sided box just large enough to accommodate the lamp rod kit.
+Drill a small hole in the center of the top / bottom sides of the wardrobe and open-sided box just large enough to accommodate the lamp rod kit.

 Prime all areas of the box, let dry, and then paint all sides black.